timothyb0912/blog/_posts/2021-11-20-Story-importance.md

 of our world's important systems and to then assess and modify the graphs.
 For more details, see the following [article in preparation](https://github.com/hassan-obeid/tr_b_causal_2020/blob/master/article/main.pdf) by my colleagues and I.

-Turning to qualitative research, we find text-based stories as opposed to graphical and statistical stories.
+Turning to qualitative research, we find narrative, text-based stories as opposed to graphical and statistical stories.
 Here, there are examples
 such as '[Ethnography as storytelling](https://www.jstor.org/stable/29790103)' in anthropology and sociology or the stories compiled by journalists and biographers.